benshimonz/V1/README.md

 - Directly right of the aggregator: a blue/logical/red entity (not yellow/aggregated entity, nor quantifier)

-_**Q182:** Any dragon owned by Brandon Stark, and the 3 dragons with the largest cumulative call duration from it_
+_**Q182:** Any dragon owned by Brandon Stark, and the 3 dragons it froze for the longest cumulative period_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q182.png)

-_**Q201:** For any dragon that called at least 10 dragons: the 3 dragons with the largest cumulative call duration from it_
+_**Q201:** For any dragon that froze at least 10 dragons: the 3 dragons it froze for the longest cumulative period_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q201.png)